 About the opportunity

 This is an attractive opportunity for candidates with an interest and passion for high quality excellent research and teaching.
 Strong candidates from all areas of computer security are sought.
-The ideal candidate will have a strong research background in one or more of the following areas of security: computer & communication security, theoretical foundations of security, usable security, application and software security.
+The ideal candidate will have a strong research background and evidence of substantial research output in one or more of the following areas of security: software security, network security or cloud security, theoretical foundations of security, usable security, quantum-based security, cryptography, block chains, and application security.
 We are looking for team players who would help bring together current university efforts in cyber security targeting such areas as IoT and physical and cyber infrastructure.

 The school offers undergraduate majors in computer science, information systems, software development and data science and combined programs with business, arts, science, medical science and law.
 SIT also offers highly regarded postgraduate coursework programs in information technology, information technology management, health technology innovation, and data science.

 The school has close links with several research labs through its collaboration with Data61 (formerly National ICT Australia), Cooperative Research Centre for Capital Markets, among others.
 SIT also has strong connections with industry partners including IBM, CISCO, Accenture, PwC, HP, Google, Amazon, Microsoft and major Sydney hospitals.

 The position is full-time, subject to completion of a satisfactory probation and confirmation period for new appointees.
 The position is to be filled immediately.
 Membership of a University-approved superannuation scheme is a condition of appointment.

 To be successful, you will have a PhD in computer science, or a closely related discipline.
 You must show evidence of excellent research achievements in one of more areas of computer security and the ability to publish your research in highly-ranked outlets.
 A strong commitment to teaching and learning is required as well as evidence of ability to lecture and prepare new teaching material.
 You will be expected to teach a range of computer science and security related courses.